-In the present case, the Board of Appeal wondered whether a 'use of a product X to produce medicinal product for the treatment of oral disease Y once a day Could be patentable if that use was known except for the dosage.
+In the present case, the Board of Appeal wondered whether a & #8220; use of product X to produce medicinal product for the treatment of oral disease Y once a day& #8221; could be patentable if this use was known except for the dosage.

-In addition, theA54 (5) EPC (which had no equivalent in CBE73) states that a known substance may be patentable " for any specific use Until then unknown (we speak of " second therapeutic effect").
-Thus, the legal gap that existed before (and which was filled by decision G6 / 83 of the Enlarged Board of Appeal) no longer exists (point 5.9 of the reasons).
+In addition, theA54 (5) EPC (which did not have a counterpart in CBE73) states that a known substance may be patentable & #8220;for any specific use& #8221; until #8217; unknown there (we speak of & #8220;second therapeutic effect& #8220;).
+Thus, the legal vacuum which previously existed (and which was filled by decision G6 / 83 of the Enlarged Board of Appeal) no longer exists (point 5.9 of the reasons).

-This different therapeutic treatment may very well be a "dosage" (point 6.1 of the reasons).
-So, a new dosage can make patentable a claim (point 6.2 of the reasons).
+This different therapeutic treatment may very well be a & #8220; dosage & #8221; (point 6.1 of the reasons).
+So a new dosage can make patentable a claim (point 6.2 of the reasons).

 Section 83.2.
 End of Swiss type claims

-- we claimed " Using a compound X to obtain a medicinal product for therapeutic use Y ».
+- we claimed & #8220;Use of a compound X in order to obtain a medicament intended for therapeutic use Y” .

 Indeed, the first formulation did not make it possible to overcome the problems of novelty.
-Since the EPC 2000, this problem has disappeared and there is no need to apply the previous case law (point 7.1.2 of the reasons).
+Since the EPC 2000, this problem has disappeared and there is no longer any need to apply the previous case-law (point 7.1.2 of the reasons).

-The Swiss-style claims posed, in fact, the problem (point 7.1.3 of the reasons) of the absence of any functional relationship between:
+The Swiss-type claims posed, in fact, the problem (point 7.1.3 of the reasons) of the absence of any functional relationship between:

 - therapeutic characteristics (possibly conferring novelty and inventive step) and